LoginRadius/engineering-portal/content/Why-is-MFA-important/index.md

 ### Authenticator App:

 This requires the consumer to install an authenticator app, e.g., Google Authenticator, to their mobile devices.
 During registration, the consumers will scan a QR code from the website with the app.
 The app will auto-generate a Time-Based One Time Password (TOTP) that the consumer will have to enter after they've provided their login credentials.
-LoginRadius supports MFA via an authenticator app, e.g., Google authenticator.
-Please see [https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/overview/#googleauthenticatorworkflow4](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/overview/#googleauthenticatorworkflow4)  for more information.
+LoginRadius supports MFA via an authenticator app, e.g., [Google authenticator](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/overview/#googleauthenticatorworkflow4).

 **Pros:** It gives an advantage over SMS Authentication as the code is not sent over the telecom network, but the device is required to be connected to the internet.
 You can scan the QR code by multiple devices to avoid getting locked out.